kw7oe/kw7oe.github.io/content/posts/writing-mini-redis-server-in-elixir.md

 end
 ```

-Everything is just an exact copy pasta from Elixir offical guides.
+Everything is just an exact copy pasta from Elixir official guides.
 Next, let's
-add it as the children of our application supervisor:
+add it as the children of our application supervisor, in
+`lib/mini_redis/application.ex`:

 ```diff
 children = [